tokenized/tokenized-sdk-example-react/README.md

-Use this during account recovery when prompting the user to enter their recovery seed phrase, to feed back as they type whether they’ve got the words correct (they’re checked against the primary vault’s public key).
+Use this during account recovery when prompting the user to enter their recovery seed phrase, to feed back as they type whether they’ve got the words correct (they’re checked against a derived public key).
 You can call the returned async function as often as you like (on every keystroke), and it won’t do the calculation (which is expensive) more than once every 500ms.
 Each time a check is done, the result will become the resolved value of all unresolved promises previously returned.

-Note that each validator function returned by this method maintains its own separate timer for debouncing, so if you call `makeDebouncedEmailAvailabilityChecker` in a React render function, you must memoize the result with `useMemo` or similar, to maintain the same validator for the lifetime of your component.
+Note that each validator function returned by this method maintains its own separate timer for debouncing, so if you call `makeDebouncedRecoveryPhraseValidator` in a React render function, you must memoize the result with `useMemo` or similar, to maintain the same validator for the lifetime of your component.